How are EMBA grades calculated? (Class of March 2024 and prior)

 - Complete the exams associated with each concentration and your chosen Specializations.

-- Complete the written projects and proctored oral examinations.
+- Complete the written projects and proctored oral examinations as presentations.

 - Complete the Capstone Project and Presentation.
 In order to graduate, you must submit and pass both your written Capstone project (with a score of 3 or higher) and your Capstone presentation (with a score of 2 or higher).